rogadev/capstone/DEVLOG.md

 - I've written a few quick tests for unit (using `vitest`) and integration (using `testing-library/svelte`).
 In doing so, I've also realized ways to improve the component I was testing - the ThemeToggle component.
 I've refactored it to be more testable and to be more flexible in the future.

+- Added a logout route.
+This route will be used to log out the user and redirect them to the login page.
+If not logged in, short cct and redirect to login page anyway.

+- TODO Need to add the logout link where applicable, instead of running a logout function.

+- WIP - Removed route guarding in `server.hooks.ts`.
+Instead, trying to route-guard using `(grouping)` folders.
+I may revert this later if I can find a cleaner solution.

 ### Feb 18

 - Lots of work went into the UI for '/drivers/new'